larryblunk/Perfsonar-CentOS6-Kickstart-upgrade/README.md

 and place in /boot directory.

 4) Update /boot/grub/grub.conf file and add a new boot option (as below) as the first entry to direct the Kickstart installation on next reboot.
-Enabling sshd is optional -- make sure to set a password in the kickstart file if enabled.
+Enabling sshd is optional -- make sure to set a ssh password in the kickstart file if enabled.
 ```
 title Install CentOS 7 Perfsonar